by Jason Wasserman MD PhD FRCPC and Sarah Strickland MD FRCPC

 HER2 is a protein that is made by normal, healthy cells throughout the body.
 The tumour cells in some types of cancer make extra HER2 and this allows the cells in the tumour to grow faster than normal cells.

-There are two tests that are commonly performed to measure the amount of HER2 in tumour cells.
+Two tests are commonly performed to measure the amount of HER2 in tumour cells.
 The first test is called immunohistochemistry and it allows your pathologist to see the HER2 protein on the surface of the cell.
 This test is given a score of 0 through 3.

 HER2 immunohistochemistry score: